-Beginning Fall 2003 for all students new to the university, courses in anatomy, finite mathematics, physiology, microbiology, and statistics must have been completed within seven years prior to the semester in which a basic student begins the nursing course work.
-Two options are offered to a student who completed these courses more than seven years prior to enrollment: (1) repeat the course; or (2) take a challenge examination if an examination is authorized by the academic unit sponsoring the course.
+For all students new to the university, courses in anatomy, finite mathematics, life-span development, microbiology, physiology, and statistics must have been completed within seven years prior to the semester in which a basic student begins the nursing course work.
+Two options are offered to a student who completed these courses more than seven years prior to enrollment: (1) repeat the course or (2) take a challenge examination if an examination is authorized by the academic unit sponsoring the course.
 This policy does not apply to those who hold a current R.N. license.
 (Policy U-VI-A-10)